Ernyoke/certified-aws-devops-professional/05-incident-and-event-response/x-ray.md

     - AWS Lambda / other AWS services already run the X-Ray daemon for you
     - Each application must have the IAM rights to write data to X-Ray

-## X-Ray's internal magic
+## X-Ray's Internal Magic

 - X-Ray service collects data from all the different services
 - Service map is computed from all the segments and traces
-- X-Ray is graphical, so even non technical people can help troubleshoot
+- X-Ray is graphical, so even non-technical people can help troubleshoot

+## X-Ray with Elastic Beanstalk

+- AWS Elastic Beanstalk platforms include the X-Ray daemon
+- We can run the daemon by setting an option in the Elastic Beanstalk console or with a configuration file (in `.ebextension/xray-daemon.config`)
+- We have to make sure to give our instance profile the correct IAM permissions so that the X-Ray daemon can function correctly
+- We have to make sure our application code is instrumented with X-Ray SDK
+- Node: X-Ray daemon is not provided for Multicontainer Docker

 ## AWS X-Ray Troubleshooting